 The Deputy Director of the State Water Board Division of Water Quality (Deputy Director) will consider approval of each complete Application for Enrollment package.
 The Deputy Director will issue a Notice of Applicability letter which serves as approved regulatory coverage for the new Enrollee.

 If the submitted application package is not complete in accordance with application package requirements of this General Order, the Deputy Director will send a response letter to the applicant outlining the application deficiencies.
-The Legally Responsible Official will have 60 days from the date of the response letter to correct the application deficiencies and submit the identified items necessary to complete the Application for Enrollment Package to the State Water Board.
+The applicant will have 60 days from the date of the response letter to correct the application deficiencies and submit the identified items necessary to complete the Application for Enrollment Package to the State Water Board.

 Required Application for Enrollment Package Items